albertleecn/osplabs/README.md

 add new system service into linux kernel
 ## lab05
 add new system service with arguments and return result to app
+## lab06
+write a c program to implement copy one file and verify it
+## lab07
+write a c program to implement minishell
 ## more
 coming soon